UM HOME |

 --Request referrals, recommendations, and references from your professors

---Conduct detailed job market research to learn about specific employers
+--Conduct detailed job market research to learn about specific employers in your field

---Build a prospect list of the companies and organizations you’d like to
+--Build a prospect list of the companies and organizations you’d like to work for

 --Learn effective networking, prospecting and follow-up techniques